Faycal99/AI-app2/README.md

 # The running application is : Application.py

-# The model that i have created for the diagnosis is : UPLUSbreastCancer.py
+# The model that I have created for the diagnosis is : UPLUSbreastCancer.py